nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ## Additional Standard Window Functionality (Currently Available on GitHub only)

 Additional functionality is available in the **Standard Window** when a repository is [integrated to GitHub](../GitHub-integration.md), and where a PR has been created by you, or assigned to you.
-When SmartGit detects that you are involved in a PR, an Icon will be shown in the *My History* area, as well as in the _Graph View:
+When SmartGit detects that you are involved in a PR, an Icon will be shown in the *My History* area, as well as in the *Graph View*:

 - *Incoming* pull requests are those which other users have created and assigned to you.
   On the commit, the icon below displayed, along side the hosting provider's PR reference identifier.